sleeyax/stremio-streaming-server/README.md

 If you're interested in building Stremio components yourself, check out the instructions at the [stremio-shell](https://github.com/Stremio/stremio-shell/) repository.

+Every 24 hours a bot checks for a new version of Stremio's streaming server.
+When a new version is found, a new tag will be published to this repository, which in turn triggers a rebuild on docker hub.
+Please open an issue if you believe a version is missing.

 ## Usage
 Execute the following command to pull and run the docker image: